This post may contain affiliate links.

 Echinacea

-Echinacea is a tough plant that likes the sun and doesn’t need much fussing over.
+Echinacea is a tough plant that likes the sun.
 It’s great for attracting butterflies because of its nectar-rich flowers.
 Plus, it looks pretty and keeps blooming for a long time.

 Lavender

 Lavender has a beautiful, rich purple color with a comforting scent.
-Not only does
+Lavender adds beauty and fragrance to your garden, and butterflies are also very attracted to it.

-It’s easy to grow, loves the sun, and doesn’t need a lot of water, making it perfect for a low-maintenance garden.
+It’s easy to grow, loves the sun, and doesn’t need much water, making it perfect for a low-maintenance garden.

 Marigold